nrmarzo/100-days-of-code/r1-log.md

 ## Log

 ### R1D1 - Dec 3, 2018
-R1D1: I left the habit and now restarting once again.
+I left the habit and now restarting once again.
 Trial #2.
 Been re-working my personal website and following a course on Udemy.
 Here's to starting over again.

 Link: https://nrmarzo.github.io/

+### R1D2 - Dec 4, 2018
+Worked a little bit on Applied Visual Design on FCC.